MassDynamics/MDCustomR/README.md

 This function needs to use the `@md_r` python decorator and provide the `r_file` path and `r_function` provided in Step 1.

+The arguments to the function are also important.
+The second argument is the custom set of params that can be be used by the R function and also render the form on the MD platform.

 # Step 3: Create a Docker image

 See an example, Dockerfile